05 Mar What to See and Do in Cuenca, Ecuador (Plus Walking Tour Map)

 Cuenca has three large indoor markets that are open daily, two of which are within the historic town center.
 Mercado 9 de Octubre is three stories with fish and meat on the bottom, fresh produce and a few snack vendors on the ground floor, and then cookshops and smoothie vendors on top.
 Bargaining isn’t really necessary as prices are pretty standard – you’ll get three avocados for $1 from every stall you ask.
 The difference is with the size and quality you get for that dollar.

-We’ll talk more in depth about what and where to eat in a future post, but we did a majority of our shopping at these produce markets.
+We did a majority of our shopping at these produce markets.
 Jedd also found his favorite meal here – a $1 bowl of chicken or pork, starches, and broth.
 We also enjoyed the 50 cent batidos (smoothies).

 A note about safety: I should mention here that the only time a local Cuencan actually named an area that we should avoid for safety, it was here and the concern is only at night.
 As pickpocketing is a crime of opportunity, it’s always wise to carry as few valuables as possible and keep them close and concealed on your body until you need them.